pyroscope/pimp-my-box/docs/index.rst

 .. warning::

+    If you update an existing installation,
-    Right now, you need a *rTorrent-PS 1.1* version (git head) for the contained configuration to work.
-If you use an older installation, call
+    you need *rTorrent-PS 1.1* or later
+    for the contained configuration to work.
+    If you use an older version, call

     .. code-block:: shell

         echo >>~rtorrent/rtorrent/rtorrent.d/.rcignore 05-rt-ps-columns.rc

     when you get errors about ``ui.column.render`` on startup.
+    Or simply follow :ref:`rt-ps-update`.

 .. |logo| image:: https://raw.githubusercontent.com/pyroscope/pimp-my-box/master/images/pimp-my-box.png